 Use the “Park” Feature

-This simple, yet useful feature automatically aligns your telescope mount in both axis at the beginning of your imaging session.
+This simple, yet useful feature automatically aligns your telescope mount in both axes at the beginning of your imaging session.
 It is not exclusive to the EQ6-R Pro, yet it is easy to miss if you don’t follow the instructions in the manual on your first few runs.

 This feature is located under the “Utility Function” menu and asks you to turn off the mount after the park position has been confirmed.
 The next time you turn the mount on, you will see a dialog on the LCD display asking if you would like to start from the park position.